Mowah-Chibuike/alx-higher_level_programming/0x00-python-hello_world/README.md

 Tasks
 - Mandatory
-	- 0-run: A bash script runs a Python script.
+	- 0-run: A Shell script that runs a Python script.
+	- 1-run_inline: A Shell script that runs Python code.